ROI tracking

 Pipeline Accelerator pacote

 You can use the Pipeline Accelerator pacote and ações to calculate both the execution as well as transaction-based ROI.
-The Pipeline Accelerator pacote allows you to upload execution data to a work item in the Gestor do CoE directly.
+The Pipeline Accelerator pacote allows you to upload execution data to a work item in the CoE Manager directly.
 This not only allows upload of actual but also historical data to calculate the savings achieved.
 See pacote Pipeline Accelerator.